 Wally and Dick exchanged glances, and Wally stepped up.
 “Uh, Betts, Fran is kinda sensitive about it,” he said.

-Wally grinned, “You are, like, so totally right!”
+Wally grinned.
+“You are, like, so totally right!”

-Time passed, and when Dick led Betty down to the lobby to get her mail, Wally took a minute to see how Frances was doing.
+Time passed, and when Dick finally led Betty down to the lobby to get her mail, Wally took a minute to see how Frances was doing.

-Wally said, “See?
-I knew that she’d be delighted with you.
+“See?” said Wally.
+“I knew that she’d be delighted with you.
 Who wouldn’t?”

 “We have her!” said all of them as one.